xui/xero/README.md

 ### XYZ-Flavored Zero

 In the same manner as [GitHub flavored Markdown](https://github.github.com/gfm/), it is encouraged that guest languages bring their own embellishments that take advantage of their syntax's unique features.
-For example: "Acme flavored Zero."
+These deviations can borrow the "flavor" terminology in the same way, for example, "Acme flavored Zero."

 ### Known Implementations